pettni/pcis/README.md

 ## Installation
 Add the `lib` folder to the Matlab path.
 Execute `runtests` in the `tests` folder to make sure everything works correctly.
 Optional: set up MPT to use a commercial solver.

-## TODO list

- - Add 3D ACC example
- - Work out theory for w,v disturbance that is both p-dependent and x-dependent.
-Is there a conflict?

-## Longer term objectives

- - Integration of `minHRep` that scales better: https://github.com/mageecoe/indicate_nonredundant_halfplanes
- - `Pre` with pre-defined template with complexity bound
- - Algorithms for merging non-convex polyhedral unions